Last updated on Dec 2nd, 2022 by Heena Ganotra

 These precautions will ensure you are safer and more comfortable flying during pregnancy.

 As of September 2019, Qantas has a new policy in place for pregnant women travelling with the airline.
-The new policy is as follows:
+The new policy and Qantas pregnancy rules are as follows:

-This new policy has been put in place to ensure the safety of both the mother and child during air travel.
+This new policy has been put in place to ensure the safety of both the mother and child during air travel with Qantas pregnancy flying.

 As of January 2020, Virgin Australia has a new policy in place for pregnant women.
-The new policy states that:
+The new policy for virgin flights pregnancy flying are:

 Again, this policy has been put in place for the safety of the child and mother.